mifonpe/microservice-demo/README.md

 ## Values

 The values file is much more flexible than the original one, providing switches to turn on and off every single microservice conforming the full mesh, and its associated resources.
-* validate Kubernetes manifests with [kubeval](https://github.com/instrumenta/kubeval)
-* validate Flux Helm Releases with [hrval](https://github.com/stefanprodan/hrval-action)
+It also provides an easier way of changing the container images and versions, as well as the persisten storage.

 ## Storage
 PV/PVCs support has been added for those microservices that were using in-memory storage for databases, such as those relying on mongo and mysql.
 Six microservices support now PVs, which are claimed by mean of the PVCs defined in [this file]():